mahmudamatullah/s3-to-redshift-data-pipeline/README.md

 ## Future Improvements
 - CI/CD for infrastructure deployment
-- Provisining Airfow in an Ec2
+- Deploying Airfow in an Ec2

 ## What I Learnt
 - Designing secure AWS networking and IAM configurations